WHAT KIND OF DEER LIVE IN OAK BAY?

 HOW MANY DEER LIVE IN OAK BAY?

-No one knows right now.
-So we are using a combination of radio/GPS collars in conjunction with an array of motion-triggered wildlife cameras to allow us to calculate an accurate deer population size.
+As reported in our UWSS 2019 Progress Report, there are about 100 deer in all of Oak Bay.
+This has been established using a combination of radio/GPS collars in conjunction with an array of motion-triggered wildlife cameras that allow us to calculate an accurate deer population size.
 This form of mark-recapture study allows us to capture photos of both tagged and untagged deer.
 If we want to know more about how many deer there are and where they live, we need to be able to track their movements.
 This is a standard approach to wildlife research used around the globe.

 WHY ARE SOME DEER IN OAK BAY WEARING COLLARS?